stockinasia/iStock

 Alla Tsyganova/iStock

-Housed in a converted Victorian school, this independent producing theatre has staged hundreds of productions in its 50 year tenure.
+Housed in a converted Victorian school, this independent theatre has staged hundreds of productions in its 50 year tenure.
 It started out as a room above the pub opposite, playing lunchtime performances so they could use the daylight, as they didn’t have any specialist theatre lighting.
 Half a century on, the Orange Tree has won a slew of awards, seen sell-out shows transfer to the West End, and staged premieres for big name playwrights like Martin Crimp and Alistair McDowall.

 orange tree theatre richmond